 Brand registry provides a host of benefits for enrolled brands including A+ content, access to ad units such as Sponsored Brands/Sponsored Brands Video, and protection against hijackers.

 7 Aspects of Due Diligence for Amazon FBA Businesses

 Due diligence is always important, but especially so with an Amazon FBA business.
 Many of these require a sizable monthly investment, so it’s crucial to make sure all the numbers are correct as reported before actually buying.

 Amazon provides every seller a page that monitors their seller account health (found here) that gives information on if they are in line with Amazon’s policies, if there are potential violations Amazon is warning them of, or even if the account is in danger of deactivation.

 As a buyer, you will be taking over full ownership of the seller’s account.
-Seller account health is a crucial part of due diligence.
+Seller account health is the first step of due diligence.

 2. Business Type

 Find out what type of FBA business is being sold.

 While most FBA business transactions are asset sales, there are rare situations where you might be required to perform a stock sale.